 On top of the company’s move to supporting smart devices more is an impressive jump to better-designed products.
 The move from the K760 to the K800-series is a perfect example of exactly that.
 The previous speakers from Logitech, the Z553, looks very PC-era.
+With these outdated designs, these were hardly the best desktop speakers.
 On both fronts, that’s where the new Z600 steps in with a really beautiful design and support for multiple devices.

 Straight out of the box the Z600 speakers are stellar to look at.
 The grey on white design is simple and looks great.
 Cables sit behind and are flat so they don’t interfere with the cabling on your desk or make a mess on a clean table.
 Two cables — one from each speaker — connect together for AC power.
 All audio is transmitted wirelessly via Bluetooth.
 Running a desktop without Bluetooth?
 No problem, Logitech includes a Bluetooth transceiver that works specifically for the Z600 for no-installation, no-hassle audio.
 The plug-and-play USB dongle connects instantly on both Windows 7 and Windows 8.